 Several procedures may be useful in these cases:

-IMRT (intensity modulated radiation therapy) This procedure administers therapeutic x-rays to patients with great precision.
-High-energy x-ray machines linked with imaging systems deliver targeted radiation doses that are sculpted to the tumor’s exact shape by modulating the radiation beam intensity and aiming beams from many directions.
+Intensity-modulated radiation therapy (IMRT) - This procedure administers therapeutic X-rays to patients with great precision.
+High-energy X-ray machines linked with imaging systems deliver targeted radiation doses that are sculpted to the tumor’s exact shape by modulating the radiation beam intensity and aiming beams from many directions.

-This advanced radiation therapy system combines precision spiral CT scanning with IMRT, allowing doctors to match the highest dose of radiation to fit the exact shape of the tumor.
-The system provides effective treatment while reducing unwanted exposure of normal tissues, and reducing potential complications.
+Helical TomoTherapy - This advanced radiation therapy system combines precision spiral CT scanning with IMRT, allowing doctors to match the highest dose of radiation to fit the exact shape of the tumor.
+The system provides effective treatment while reducing unwanted exposure to normal tissues, and reducing potential complications.

-Chemotherapy is standard treatment for many tumors, however, kidney cancer is generally resistant to chemotherapy.
-Chemotherapy is generally used in combination with other therapies or reserved for patients entering clinical trials to test new agents and for patients who failed to respond to immunotherapy.
+Chemotherapy is standard treatment for many tumors; however, kidney cancer is generally resistant to chemotherapy.
+Chemotherapy is typically used in combination with other therapies or reserved for patients entering clinical trials to test new agents and for patients who failed to respond to immunotherapy.